Hawker Sea Fury: United Kingdom

 778 Naval Air Squadron was the first unit of the Fleet Air Arm to receive the Sea Fury, with deliveries commencing in February 1947 to the squadron's Intensive Flying Development Unit, while 787 Squadron, the Naval Air Fighting Development Squadron, received the Sea Fury in May that year.
 The first operational unit to be equipped with the Sea Fury was 803 Naval Air Squadron of the Royal Canadian Navy, which replaced Seafires with Sea Furies in August 1947, with 807 Naval Air Squadron was the first operational Royal Navy Sea Fury squadron when it received the aircraft in September that year.
 The Seafire was ill-suited to carrier use, as the pilot's poor view of the deck and the aircraft's narrow undercarriage made both landings and takeoffs difficult.
 Consequently, the Sea Fury F Mk X replaced the Seafire on most carriers.
-For some years the Sea Fury and Seafire operated alongside each other, with the shorter-range Seafire operating as a fleet defence fighter while the Sea Fury was employed as a longer-range fighter-bomber.
+For some years, the Sea Fury and Seafire operated alongside each other, with the shorter-range Seafire operating as a fleet defence fighter, while the Sea Fury was employed as a longer-range fighter-bomber.

 Sea Furies were issued to Nos.
-736, 738, 759 and 778 Squadrons of the Fleet Air Arm.
+736, 738, 759, and 778 Squadrons of the Fleet Air Arm.
 The F Mk X was followed by the Sea Fury FB.11 fighter-bomber variant, which eventually reached a production total of 650 aircraft.
-The Sea Fury remained the Fleet Air Arm's primary fighter-bomber until 1953, at which point jet-powered aircraft, such as the Hawker Sea Hawk and Supermarine Attacker, were introduced to operational service.
+The Sea Fury remained the Fleet Air Arm's primary fighter-bomber until 1953, wen jet-powered aircraft, such as the Hawker Sea Hawk and Supermarine Attacker, were introduced to operational service.

 The Sea Fury FB.11 entered service with the fighter squadrons of the Royal Naval Volunteer Reserve (RNVR) in August 1951.
 The RNVR units also operated the Sea Fury T.20 two-seat trainer version from late 1950 to give reserve pilots experience on the type before relinquishing their Supermarine Seafire aircraft.
 RNVR units that were equipped with the Sea Fury were Nos.
-1831, 1832, 1833, 1834, 1835 and 1836 Squadrons.
+1831, 1832, 1833, 1834, 1835, and 1836 Squadrons.
 No. 1832, based at RAF Benson, was the last RNVR squadron to relinquish the type in August 1955 for the jet-powered Supermarine Attacker.